Post Hospital Care Services in Burton, MI

 - Introduce your loved one to their provider before they are discharged.

-To learn more about the many transitional care services we offer, contact Comfort Keepers of Burton, MI at (810) 207-3770 and let us schedule a free care consultation with one of our senior care advisor.
+To learn more about the many post hospital care services we offer, contact Comfort Keepers of Burton, MI at (810) 207-3770 and let us schedule a free care consultation with one of our senior care advisor.